evalclass/precrec/README.md

 Documentation
 -------------

 -   [Introduction to precrec](http://takayasaito.github.io/precrec/articles/introduction.html) - a package vignette that contains the descriptions of the functions with several useful examples.
-View the vignette with `vignette("introduction", package = "precrec")` in R. The HTML version is also available on the [GitPages](http://takayasaito.github.io/precrec/articles/introduction.html).
+View the vignette with `vignette("introduction", package = "precrec")` in R. The HTML version is also available on the [GitHub Pages](http://takayasaito.github.io/precrec/articles/introduction.html).

 -   [Help pages](http://takayasaito.github.io/precrec/reference) - all the functions including the S3 generics except for `print` have their own help pages with plenty of examples.
-View the main help page with `help(package = "precrec")` in R. The HTML version is also available on the [GitPages](http://takayasaito.github.io/precrec/reference).
+View the main help page with `help(package = "precrec")` in R. The HTML version is also available on the [GitHub Pages](http://takayasaito.github.io/precrec/reference).

 Examples
 --------